bixb922/umidiparser/README.md

 Added event.is_channel() to test for channel events.
 Allow MidiFile.play() used in async for (with asyncio.sleep instead of sleep).
 Requires asyncio.
 Play funcion computes event.timestamp_us for each event

+## Change log for version 1.3
+Added support for installing with mpremote mip (Micropython).
+Corrected package name in README.md.
+Added gmfunctions.py in github.
+Fixed asyncio bug and typo for CircuitPython.

 ## AUTHOR